Mangomindai/shiva-sdk/README.md

 - **See exactly what's sent** before it leaves your process (`dry_run=True`).
 - **Verify receipts yourself** with public SHA-256 — no secret, no trust in our servers required.
 - **Under 200ms.** Governance that doesn't slow your agents down.
+- **Adversarial-resistant.** Even a smart agent trying to manipulate its own audit trail will fail — and leave proof it tried.

 ---